Willie Tony Clarke

 Willie Tony was a London-born man with no connections with Hampshire (and probably none even with his mother's original home in Dorset).
 So a reasonable surmise is that he did recruit training in what was then Hampshire, or served initially in a non-regional unit, and later transferred into the infantry in the area in which he was serving at the time.

 There used to be a considerable amount of inconsistency on the various web-sites that describe the Regiment; but the quality has been improving.
 Here is a list of the battalions.
-What it says about the 3rd (Reserve) Battalion, extant 1881-1953, is consistent with all of the little we know: a depot/training unit that remained in the UK throughout WWI, in Winchester in August 1914, and from January 1915 to the end of the War in Gosport as party of Portsmouth Garrison.
-(Willie Tony is known to have had a liaison in Gosport, because he was supporting a child there c.
+What it says about the 3rd (Reserve) Battalion, extant 1881-1953, is consistent with all of the little we know: a depot/training unit that remained in the UK throughout WWI, in Winchester in August 1914, and from January 1915 to the end of the War in Gosport as part of Portsmouth Garrison.
+(Willie Tony was said by Kath and/or Enid to have had a liaison in Gosport, because he was supporting a child there c.
 1918).
 Here's a short history of the Regiment.
-The Regimental Museum in Winchester may help overcome some of the confusions if and when any of us ever get there.
+I had hoped that the Regimental Museum in Winchester might help us overcome some of the confusions, but I didn't get any new information there.

 Willie Tony was engaged to Ethel Mary (Queenie) in 1916.
-The engagement photo shows him in a Sergeant's uniform.
+We've never established at what stage of 1916.
+Their engagement photo shows him in a Sergeant's uniform.

 He married Ethel Mary (Queenie) Haskins on 19 May 1917, in St Bartholemew’s, Portsea.
 Queenie's Haskins and Roberts lines have been well-documented by Peter Haskins and John Miller.